Team7034/FRC-2019/README.md

 If These steps don't work or if you don't have Robotpy-installer go to https://robotpy.readthedocs.io/en/stable/install/cscore.html and follow the steps posted there This is the source of these steps

-Our initial goals:
-- [ ] have everyone clone our version of chicken vision
-- [ ] test all the angles and the yaw values given from chicken vision
-  - [ ] the values work (line 20)
-  - [ ] the values didn't work (line ?)

-working value goals:
-- [ ] start to incorrporate the working values to the final code